multiplexcuriosus/spice_up_coordinator/README.md

 The Foundationpose-estimator returns the pose from the camera to a certain point (incl.orientation) of the shelf, to which this ReadMe will refer as anchor-frame.
 With help of the `trimesh` package a pose is generated from this anchor frame to the origin of the shelf, which is the center point of the shelf model.
 This origin-frame is refered to as shelf-frame (S_hat in the image).

 ### E-Frame
 There are four possible orientations of the CAD model of the wide shelf which are equally likely to be found by the Foundationpose-estimator.
-Thus there are also four possible orientations, of the S_hat frame, given to us by the Foundationpose-estimator.
+Thus there are also four possible orientations of the S_hat frame, given to us by the Foundationpose-estimator.
 For the narrow shelf it will be two possible rotations.

 In order to have a reliable reference coordinate frame, the following is done.